Combined Sewer Overflow Program

 Combined sewer overflows (CSOs) occur during storm events when a mixture of wastewater and stormwater runoff overflows the combined sewer collection system before receiving treatment at a licensed wastewater treatment facility.
 These discharges of diluted untreated wastewater violate both State and Federal water pollution laws.
 Municipalities or Sewer Districts that have CSOs are required to license them with the Maine Department of Environmental Protection.
 License requirements direct these communities to evaluate their CSO problems and determine cost effective solutions to abate them.

-Technical assistance and guidance on CSO abatement are provided to communities from the Maine Department of Environmental Protection, Bureau of Land & Water Quality, Division of Water Quality Management.
+Technical assistance and guidance on CSO abatement are provided to communities from the Bureau of Water Quality, Division of Water Quality Management.

 - Michael Riley (207) 287-7766